Gault & Millau Restaurant Guide Launch

 The Cannery, Rosebery

-For the uninitiated: Gault et Millau is an influential French restaurant guide, which was founded by two restaurant critics, Henri Gault and Christian Millau in in 1965.
+For the uninitiated: Gault et Millau incarnated first in 1965 as a collaboration between restaurant critics, Henri Gault and Christian Millau in in 1965.

 Following the standards set by the original French guide, the 2018 Restaurant Guide focuses on what really matters: the food.
 Gault&Millau acknowledges the skill and creativity of chefs and the quality of the food above all other aspects of restaurant dining with its independent judges providing the reliable, unbiased reviewing that remains the cornerstone of the guide.